bustoutsolutions/siesta/README.md

 - [Robust regression tests](https://bustoutsolutions.github.io/siesta/specs/)
 - [Documentation](https://bustoutsolutions.github.io/siesta/guide/)

-## History
+## Origin

 This project started as helper code we wrote out of practical need on several [Bust Out Solutions](http://bustoutsolutions.com) projects.
 When we found ourselves copying the code between projects, we knew it was time to open source it.

-For the open source transition, we took the time to rewrite our code in Swift — and _rethink_ it in Swift, embracing the language to replace all those “good enough for utility code” decisions with elegant abstractions.
+For the open source transition, we took the time to rewrite our code in Swift — and _rethink_ it in Swift, embracing the language to turn all those “good enough for utility code” decisions into clean abstractions.

 Siesta’s code is therefore both old and new: battle-tasted on the App Store, then reincarnated in a green field.